Adaptive Recreation Center

 The Edith Ball Adaptive Recreation Center (ARC) is an award-winning facility that offers a unique experience for all.
 The outdoor covered Recreation Pool offers a variety of fitness classes, lap swim, and open swim times to enjoy the walking channel and play features in the zero-depth area.
 The indoor, warm water Therapy Pool provides individual with disablilites an opportunity to experience benefits including increased range of motion and flexibility, relief of pain due to arthristis or other conditions, and overall relaxation.
 Bothe the Recreation Pool and Therapy Pool are fully accessible.

 This is a non-permanent position that will work on an intermittent basis.

-Lifeguards are responsible for the safety of patrons at the City of Tucson Parks and Recreation Department Edith Ball Adaptive Recreation Center.
+Lifeguards are responsible for the safety of patrons at City of Tucson Parks and Recreation Department Edith Ball Adaptive Recreation Center.
 A lifeguards major responsibility is to observe swimmers and enforce regulations in the guarding of life and the prevention of accidents.